 eLearning localization involves experts from the target culture who will carefully review material and suggest adaptations that will make it easier for the learner to understand.

-The end goal is for the learner to be able to focus on the content itself.
+The end goal when you localize L&D is for the learner to be able to focus on the content itself.
 That way they are not mentally translating each sentence or stressing about mishearing a word.

 Localize L&D to Help with Employee Retention